 The smartphone health app is meant to help one live a good quality of life and find the motivation to go on.
 Constantly developed in accordance with the feedback provided by those who suffer from this condition, the application serves as a practical tool for everyday life.

-Guaranteed adherence to the medical treatment
+Improved Adherence to medical treatment

 Parkinson’s app serves as a pill reminder.
 Even though you might find it simple at first to follow your treatment, as the condition progresses, things are bound to get a little bit more difficult.
 Your doctor might recommend several drugs, each with its own dose and frequency.
 Instead of having to write everything down, you can rely on the app to record your treatment plan.